Cher Brings Back 80s Hair and Sheer Leotard For Billboard Music Awards

 During a night filled with memorable music moments, Cher prevailed as one of the biggest standouts.
 The singer took the stage at the 2017 Billboard Music Awards before receiving the show’s most prestigious honor — the Icon Award — proving she’s still a game-changer.

-Singing classic hits “Believe” and “If I Can Turn Back Time,” Cher channeled her 1999 and 1989 self with two costume changes during the epic performance.
-She donned the two Bob Mackie ensembles, which were complete with silver shoes, pasties and a blonde and pink wig for the “Believe” dance number, as well as that famous black curly hair, sheer bodysuit and over-the-knee boots for “If I Can Turn Back Time.”
+Singing classic hits “Believe” and “If I Could Turn Back Time,” Cher channeled her 1999 and 1989 self with two costume changes during the epic performance.
+She donned the two Bob Mackie ensembles, which were complete with silver shoes, pasties and a blonde and pink wig for the “Believe” dance number, as well as that famous black curly hair, sheer bodysuit and over-the-knee boots for“If I Could Turn Back Time.”

 Since February, the entertainer has been hitting the Las Vegas stage for the “Classic Cher” residency show exclusively at the Park Theater inside the Monte Carlo hotel, and on Sunday, she gave fans a taste of her Vegas act at the Billboard Awards.